 - Select configuration: Select a user-defined configuration from the list and adjust the settings.
-The configurations in the drop-down list act as identifiers/names of the configuration. data: Select the metadata to include in your configuration. - Metadata: Select the metadata to include in your configuration.
+The configurations in the drop-down list act as identifiers/names of the configuration. - Metadata: Select the metadata to include in your configuration.
 Select configuration: Select a user-defined configuration from the list and adjust the metadata settings.
 The configurations in the drop-down list act as identifiers/names of the metadata configuration. - PTZ 🤃